 Seven Sacred Teachings

 The Seven Sacred Teachings are an oral Indigenous traditional set of teachings that have been passed down through many generations and are shared across lands.
 The traditional teachings honour the virtues necessary to live a full and healthy, happy and balanced life.

 These teachings have stayed alive through storytelling and life experiences and are often shared between parents, children and siblings creating a strong feeling of kinship.
-The Seven Sacred Teachings are brought into the community on how we treat each other as people, bringing happiness to your heart and creating a feeling of equalness between each other where no one is better than the next.
+The Seven Sacred Teachings are brought into the community to guide how we treat each other as people, bringing happiness to our hearts and creating a feeling of equalness between each other.

 The seven Grandfathers were great spirits that were sent to guide people through life.
 When the seven Grandfathers sent a messenger to learn how the people were living, the messenger came back to share that the people were not living in harmony with each other or nature.

 In a vision quest, the messenger found a child worthy of the teachings of the seven Grandfathers.
 The Grandfathers tutored the child in each teaching to live life in a good way with each other and nature.
 Each teaching is also represented by an animal that carries the traits of each gift connecting all beings together.
 To live your life with these Seven Sacred Teachings, it is said you will live a good and harmonious life.

 The powerful emotion felt for another person or being that shows itself with deep affection or devotion.

 Love Gift of the EAGLE.
 The Eagle is said to fly the highest closest to the creator and carries our prayers up.
 Eagles are loving parents and are always guiding their offspring.

 The special esteem or consideration in which one holds another person.